5 Things to Look for Before Signing an Examination Consent Form

 If you’re uncomfortable with the Consent Form the physician requests you sign, you can either allow your lawyer to settle it or locate another practitioner who doesn’t require a Consent Form.
 Do not go into the assessment having signed a Consent Form with which you’re uncomfortable.
 Voice your concerns ahead of time so you don’t run into problems later in the claims process.

-For a free legal consultation with a lawyer, contact our lawyers at Preszler Law Firm in Ontario.
-We can review your Consent Form, advise you on your rights, and help you navigate through the claims process.
+For a free legal consultation with a lawyer, contact our lawyers at Preszler Injury Lawyers in Ontario.
+After reviewing your consent form, we may be able to advise you on your rights and help you navigate the claims process.
 Call 1-800-JUSTICE® today, or contact us using our online contact form.